rainforestnet/CrystalReportsNinja/README.md

 The filename of the exported file is the same as Crystal Report source file and ending with timestamp (yyyyMMddHHmmss).

 ### -E, Crystal Reports Export File Type
+Use -E to specify desired file format.
 There are 13 file formats that you can export a Crystal Reports file.

-Use -E to specify desired file format.
-If -E argument is not supplied, CrystalReportsNinja will look into the output file extension, if output file is report1.pdf, it will then set to be Adobe PDF format.
+If -E argument is not supplied, CrystalReportsNinja will look into the output file extension.
+If output file is report1.pdf, it will then set to be Adobe PDF format.
 If file extension cannot be mapped into supported file format, CrystalReportsNinja will export your Crystal Reports into plain text file.

+###

 <table class="table table-bordered table-condensed table-hover">
 <thead>